-VDT will use the resource 'Safeguarding Questions for Working in the Arts' (created by VDT & Playing on Theatre Company and going live online in September 2022) when conceiving any project.
+VDT will use the resource 'Safeguarding Questions for Working in the Arts' (created by VDT & Playing on Theatre Company, live online from September 2022) when conceiving any project.

 The Safeguarding Questions for Working in the Arts has been created to allow artists, facilitators, gatekeepers, producers, programmers and arts organisations to reflect on their approach to safeguarding and wellbeing within the planning, creation and delivery stages of projects, productions and programmes.